chainwayxyz/clementine-cli/docs/deposit.md

 ```

 > [!CAUTION]
-> Don't forget to specify `--network` flag, if you plan to use a diffrent Bitcoin
+> Don't forget to specify `--network` flag, if you plan to use a different Bitcoin
 > network, other than the mainnet: Mainnet is selected implicitly for every
 > command.